genropy/genropy_saved/docs/genro/widgets/form/combobox.rst

 	In combobox you have to provide a list of acceptable values (to upload these values, you can use two different ways: the Bag_-way and the values_-way).
 As the user types, partially matched values will be shown in a pop-up menu below the input text box.
 Like an input text field, user can also type whatever he wants.

-	So, the combobox is like a :doc:`filteringselect`; the difference is that combobox doesn't support keys.
+	So, the combobox is like a :ref:`form-filteringselect`; the difference is that combobox doesn't support keys.

 	.. _combobox-examples: